If there is one Colombian food that everyone I know likes, it would be empanadas without a doubt.

 Filling

 - Season meat with salt and pepper.
-I like to add paprika and onion salt too.
+Add enough oil to coat a skillet 2-3 tablespoons) and cook the meat.

-- In a food processor, add the meat cut in strips, cilantro and red pepper if using.
-Grind them until the meat resembles ground beef.
+- In a food processor, add the meat cut into strips and process until the meat resembles ground beef texture.

 Build the Empanadas